kumahq/kuma/docs/generated/kuma-cp.md

     tokens:
       # If true then User Token with name admin and group admin will be created and placed as admin-user-token Kuma secret
       bootstrapAdminToken: true # ENV: KUMA_API_SERVER_AUTHN_TOKENS_BOOTSTRAP_ADMIN_TOKEN
-      # If true the control plane token issuer is enabled.
-It's recommended to set it to false when all the tokens are issued offline.
-      enableIssuer: true # ENV: KUMA_API_SERVER_AUTHN_TOKENS_ENABLE_ISSUER
-      # Token validator configuration
-      validator:
-        # If true then Kuma secrets with prefix "user-token-signing-key" are considered as signing keys.
-        useSecrets: true # ENV: KUMA_API_SERVER_AUTHN_TOKENS_VALIDATOR_USE_SECRETS
-        # List of public keys used to validate the token.
-Example:
-        # - kid: 1
-        #   key: |
-        #     -----BEGIN RSA PUBLIC KEY-----
-        #     MIIBCgKCAQEAq....
-        #     -----END RSA PUBLIC KEY-----
-        # - kid: 2
-        #   keyFile: /keys/public.pem
-        publicKeys: []

   # If true, then API Server will operate in read only mode (serving GET requests)
   readOnly: false # ENV: KUMA_API_SERVER_READ_ONLY
   # Allowed domains for Cross-Origin Resource Sharing.
 The value can be either domain or regexp
   corsAllowedDomains:
     - ".*" # ENV: KUMA_API_SERVER_CORS_ALLOWED_DOMAINS
-  # Can be used if you use a reverse proxy
-  rootUrl: "" # ENV: KUMA_API_SERVER_ROOT_URL
-  # The path to serve the API from
-  basePath: "/" # ENV: KUMA_API_SERVER_BASE_PATH
-  # configuration specific to the GUI
-  gui:
-    # Whether to serve the gui (if mode=zone this has no effect)
-    enabled: true # ENV: KUMA_API_SERVER_GUI_ENABLED
-    # Can be used if you use a reverse proxy or want to serve the gui from a different path
-    rootUrl: "" # ENV: KUMA_API_SERVER_GUI_ROOT_URL
-    # The path to serve the GUI from
-    basePath: "/gui" # ENV: KUMA_API_SERVER_GUI_BASE_PATH

 # Environment-specific configuration
 runtime: